 I originally published this recipe in 2015 and have since added new photos, a video tutorial, and more helpful success tips.

-Have you ever made these before?
-Though it may seem complicated, making restaurant-quality crepes at home isn’t very difficult.
+Have you made crepes before?
+While they may seem complicated, making restaurant-quality crepes at home is surprisingly simple.
 Today I’m walking you through the entire process including crucial success tips, the best 8 ingredients to use, why I use a blender, and a multitude of filling ideas.

 What Are Crepes?

 Crepes are thin and delicate French-style pancakes made without any leavener.
 When made correctly, they’re as thin as lace with irresistible buttery crisp edges.
-Crepes are popular at restaurants and catered events and I’ve even seen crepe stations at wedding receptions, too!
+Crepes are popular at restaurants, farmers’ markets, and I’ve even seen crepe stations at wedding receptions!
 Though they’re usually a breakfast or brunch option, crepes are welcome any time of day, including dinner or dessert.
-Filled with anything from whipped cream and berries to meats, sauce, and vegetables, crepes aren’t picky about when you enjoy them. 😉
+Filled with anything from whipped cream and berries to meat and vegetables, crepes aren’t picky about when you enjoy them. 😉

 Crepe recipes vary, but most include flour, liquid (milk and/or water), and salt.
 Restaurants usually make them with a specialty pan, but a regular skillet works in any home kitchen.

 Why are they a favorite?
 Crepes are popular because their versatility makes them FUN to eat.
 Rolled up or folded, you can stuff and top them with virtually anything.
-Nutella, whipped cream, and berries is a common choice, but savory fillings work just as well.
-Fold or roll them up and enjoy trying a variety of fillings and flavors.
-You’re definitely not limited!
+Unlimited options!

 Overview: How to Make Crepes

-2. Combine all ingredients in a blender: Add the cooled melted butter and all the remaining ingredients into a blender.
+Combine all ingredients in a blender: Met the butter and cool it for a few minutes so it doesn’t scramble the eggs.
+Then add the cooled melted butter and all the remaining ingredients into a blender.
 A blender works WONDERFULLY to smooth out the batter because it cuts that flour perfectly into all the wet ingredients.
 If you don’t have a blender, just use a mixing bowl and whisk.
-I use my Ninja blender.
-A blender is key when making my Dutch baby pancake recipe, too.
+A blender is key when making this Dutch baby pancake recipe, too.

-4. Butter & heat a small skillet: Generously butter the pan and keep butter nearby for greasing the pan between each crepe, too.
-Though professional chefs may use a specialty crepe pan, I find a small 8-inch skillet works perfectly at home.
+Butter & heat a small skillet: Generously butter the pan and keep butter nearby for greasing the pan between each crepe, too.
+You can certainly use a specialty crepe pan, but I find a small 8-inch skillet works perfectly at home.
+I recently started using this crepe pan and love it.
 If you don’t have a small skillet, use a larger one, but make sure you keep the crepes THIN.

 How to Make Crepes Ahead of Time